 - Employers must review all applications received through Job Bank.

-- At least two other recruitment methods remain mandatory (e.g., company website, LinkedIn).
+- At least two other recruitment methods remain mandatory (e.g. company website, LinkedIn and more).

 - Non-compliance can lead to LMIA rejection or Job Bank restrictions.
 This means more scrutiny of LMIA process.